mckinsey/vizro/vizro-core/docs/pages/user-guides/data.md

 ]
 ```

 When Vizro initially builds a filter that depends on parametrized dynamic data loading, data is loaded using the default argument values.
+This data is used to:

+* perform initial validation
-This data is used to perform initial validation, check which data sources contain the specified `column` (unless `targets` is explicitly specified) and determine the type of selector to use (unless `selector` is explicitly specified).
+* check which data sources contain the specified `column` (unless `targets` is explicitly specified) and
+* determine the type of selector to use (unless `selector` is explicitly specified).

 !!! note